 Relations between Germany and Ethiopia have traditionally been good and are fostered by reciprocal high-level visits.

 The 100th anniversary of the establishment of diplomatic relations was celebrated in 2005.
 The visit by Emperor Haile Selassie in 1954 was one of the first by a Head of State to the young Federal Republic of Germany.
-Over the years, various Federal Presidents have visited Ethiopia (Heinrich Lübke in 1964, Roman Herzog in 1996, Horst Köhler in 2004 and Joachim Gauck in 2013).
+Over the years, various Federal Presidents have visited Ethiopia (Heinrich Lübke in 1964, Roman Herzog in 1996, Horst Köhler in 2004, Joachim Gauck in 2013 and Frank-Walter Steinmeier in 2019).
 Federal Chancellor Angela Merkel travelled to Ethiopia in 2007 and again in October 2016.
-Ethiopia’s then President Girma Wolde-Giorgis visited Germany in 2008, and Prime Minister Hailemariam Desalegn visited Germany in December 2014.
+Ethiopia’s then President Girma Wolde-Giorgis visited Germany in 2008, and then Prime Minister Hailemariam Desalegn visited Germany in December 2014.
+Prime Minister Abiy Ahmed travelled to Berlin in October 2018.
+Federal Foreign Minister Maas’ first trip to Africa in early May 2018 also took him to Addis Ababa.

 There are regular visits to Ethiopia by members of the German Cabinet and Members and committees of the German Bundestag.

 Germany is one of the largest importers of Ethiopian goods, primarily coffee and textiles, and until 2014 it was traditionally the biggest buyer of Ethiopian coffee, taking more than 30 percent of the country’s total coffee exports.
 The main German exports to Ethiopia are finished products such as machinery, engines, motor vehicles, chemicals and medicines.
 German companies have recently begun to invest in Ethiopia, especially in the flower growing and the leather processing industries.
-In March 2016, heavy vehicle manufacturer MAN opened a plant in Mekele.
+Since 2016, heavy vehicle manufacturer MAN has been selling dissembled HGV components to a customer in Ethiopia and is assisting with training and assembly.
+In 2017, Siemens opened its East Africa headquarters in Addis Ababa.
+Ethiopian Airlines and DHL (minority share) set up a joint venture in 2018.
+Volkswagen signed a Memorandum of Understanding with the Ethiopian Investment Commission in late January 2019.

 An investment protection agreement was signed in January 2004 and entered into force in 2006.